Foveavirus: Structure

 Viruses in Foveavirus are non-enveloped, with flexuous and filamentous geometries.
 The diameter is around 12-13 nm.
 Genomes are linear, around 8.4-9.3kb in length.
 The genome codes for 5 proteins.

 Life cycle

 Viral replication is cytoplasmic, and is lysogenic.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the positive stranded RNA virus replication model.
 Positive stranded RNA virus transcription is the method of transcription.
 The virus exits the host cell by tripartite non-tubule guided viral movement.
 Plants serve as the natural host.
 Transmission routes are grafting.

+History

+Foveavirus was accepted as a genus in 1998.
+In 2004, it was assigned to the family Flexiviridae and reassigned to the family Betaflexiviridae in 2009.
+Within Betaflexiviridae, Foveavirus was assigned to the subfamily Quinvirinae in 2016.